Being forced to wait for knee replacement is painful, significantly deteriorates your condition, worsens your knee pain

 Waiting for knee replacement because of out-of-pocket costs

-Patient education – the longer you wait for knee replacement the least likely you will want it.
+Patient education – the longer you wait for knee replacement the less likely you will want it.

 If you have a question about knee replacement options, get help and information from our Caring Medical staff.